rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   The dimensions represents the number of rows (i.e., records or observations ) and number of columns (or attributes) in the given frame (table).

-  Your result should be: "15342  31", which means there are 15342 records (rows) in the table and each record has 31 attributes (columns).
+  Your result should be: "15342  31", which means there are 15342 records or observations (rows) in the table and each record has 31 attributes (columns).

 4. Data Exploration: Check data summary for a given object.